-Be the master of your digital fate – Five reasons everybody should care about digital sovereignty
+Be the authority of your digital fate – Five reasons everybody should care about digital sovereignty

 JUNE 4, 2020 • BLOG POST • JOHANNES KOCH, SENIOR VP, GERMANY, AUSTRIA AND SWITZERLAND, HEWLETT PACKARD ENTERPRISE